Pete's Walks - Coombe Hill and the Hampdens (part 1)

 Small chapel in Dunsmore

-From Dunsmore I continued southwards on a bridleway, then turned right and followed a path steeply downhill through more woodland into a valley.
+I continued straight on through Dunsmore, passing the pond on my right and the chapel on my left.
+I was now on a byway that went south out of the hamlet.
+Just after passing an isolated cottage on the right, I turned right and followed a bridleway steeply downhill through more woodland into a valley.
 The path continued up the other side of the valley, eventually reaching the attractive hamlet of Little Hampden, in its isolated position at the end of a single lane.

 The path descending between Dunsmore and Little Hampden